vmsmith/LearningGit/1_Stand_Alone_Machine.md

 What changed?

 Line 3 tells you that there are changes to be commited.
 Those changes -- the file you added -- are actually on line 5.
-Line 4 tells you that if you are here by mistake, you can back up with `git rm --cached file1.txt`.
+(Line 4 tells you that if you are here by mistake, you can back up with `git rm --cached file1.txt`.
+We will discuss that -- and related topics -- later.)

 #### Commit a File

 Let's make our first commit:

+    git commit file1.txt

+You will almost certainly get some sort of message you were not expecting that will begin something like this:

+    Please enter the commit message for your changes...

+When you `commit` a file, you *need* to include a "commit message."
+This is a little message associated with that commit that explains the reason for the commit.
+This, in turn, let's you review the history of your commits later on so you can reach back in time and use an earlier version of your code if you want to.

+So let's try it again.
+Get yourself back to the command line and enter:

     git commit file1.txt -m "initial commit"

-Note that the `-m` flag told Git that you were going to make a commit message.
-Git commit messages are hugely important.
+That `-m` is called a flag, and it told Git that you were going to make a commit message.
+Again, Git commit messages are hugely important.
 In time you will want to get more sophisticated in your messages, and in fact you might want to bookmark this article for future reference: [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
 For now we'll keep the commit messages simple, but you should get into the habit of writing meaningful commit messages whenever you commit.
 And by convention, the very first message is "initial commit".

-Anyway, after the `commit` you should see something like this:
+After the `commit` you should see something like this:

-    [master (root-commit) 6b38f0b] initial commit
+    [master (root-commit) 7fdadf7] initial commit
     1 file changed, 0 insertions(+), 0 deletions(-)
     create mode 100644 file1.txt

 Here's what it means (although don't worry about memorizing this):

 * Line 1: *master* refers to the branch you are working on, and we will discuss branches later;
-          `6b38f0b` is the first seven characters of this commit's signature, and we will discuss that shortly;
+          `7fdadf7` is the first seven characters of this commit's signature, and we will discuss that shortly;
           *initial commit* is your commit message
 * Line 2:
-* Line 3:
+* Line 3: This is a technical way of saying you created file1.txt in mode 100644, which is an internal representation of file type and file permissions.

 Again, don't feel compelled to memorize this, just know that it exists and has meaning.